 New science has shown that people behave, learn, and develop their talents in distinctive ways, yet these individual patterns get lost in massive systems that play to averages.
 It’s time to unlock all the human potential today’s one-size-fits-all systems overlook.

-At CIO, we’ve built our organization around personalizing all aspects of society, starting with the individual.
-To drive demand for a personalized world, we’re increasing public understanding through a nationwide communications campaign.
+At CIO, we’ve built our organization around the promise of personal in all aspects of society.
+To drive demand for this new world, we’re increasing public understanding and participation through national communications campaigns and local experiences.
 To stimulate supply, we’re convening changemakers in all fields—from education to the workplace to healthcare—to create solutions, tools, and policies that nurture the potential of every single individual.

 Co-FOUNDER & president